 This week Pastor Haven continued with the Advent story by preaching out of the first two chapters out of the Gospel of Matthew.
 Matthew gives us the account of Jesus birth and detailing Josephs family tree along with the visit from the Magi, King Herod’s response to Jesus birth and the trip to Egypt.
 Most importantly, Matthew was showing the unbelieving Jews that Jesus was actually the promised Messiah and not some crazed lunatic.
 Here are some of my observations from the passage.

-My first observation is how many of us have seen King Herod in the different nativity sets that come out this time of year.
+My first observation is how many of us have actually seen King Herod in the nativity sets that come out this time of year.
 They have all the other important people except for King Herod.
 I mentioned this observation once to my mom and her response was that it’s because “he’s crazy.”
 I’m not going to argue that point, but I’m also guessing why he is missing from the nativity set is the we see a little to much of ourselves in him.
 Just as Herod lied to the Magi about wanting to meet Jesus, he saw Jesus as a threat to his personal safety and ego.
 What do we do when we feel threatened or our ego gets bruised?
 Do we go on the offensive and burn every relationship and good thing to the ground?
 Or do we run, hide and shut down?
 The lesson from Herod is that there can only be one king and we are lousy kings when we put ourselves on that pedestal.

 My second observation is that the Pharisees were busy looking for the Messiah but they missed Him.
 How often do we keep looking for our misplaced car keys and they are often sitting in plain sight and we keep overlooking them.
 The Pharisees were that way with Jesus, because He was right there and they didn’t see Him.
 The Pharisees also had a different idea of what the Messiah was going to look like.
 They wanted someone to come in, overthrow the Romans and set up Gods kingdom here on earth.
 Instead, the Messiah came as a baby, grew up, spent three years doing ministry only to be crucified for our sins.
 With the resurrection, that means Jesus is coming back to not only make things right, but to make all things new

 My third observation is that God often shows up at the most inopportune times for us.
-Mary was an unmarried teen who was pregnant and clawing it is the promised Messiah and it was God who got her pregnant.
+Mary was an unmarried teen who was pregnant with the promised Messiah and it was God who got her pregnant.
 Also, going to Bethlehem eight months pregnant on a donkey is no trip.
-Joseph was going to be a dad to a kid that was t his, which is never easy.
+Joseph was going to be a dad to a kid that wasn’t his, which is never easy.
 He also plans for him and Marry and he was working on when all this happened.
 So here are two things to ponder.
 The first one is when God does show up and changes our plans, do we revolt and say no or do we learn to trust Him and walk in obedience to His will?
-The second observation is that Joseph had every right under Jewish law to at least divorce Mary, if not stone her.
+The second observation is that Joseph had every right under Jewish law to at least divorce Mary, if not stone her publicly.
 So here is my question, if something is permissible by culture, should we do it?
 Are we more concerned with doing what is right by Gods standards or by people standards?
 Joseph choose to do what was right instead of doing what is acceptable.
 Are we willing to do the same as Joseph or do we look to take the easy way out?

 Grace and Peace